-This page and the links below provide information regarding mathleague.org's State, National, and World Championships at the high school level.
+This page and the links below provide information regarding mathleague.org's State, National, and International Championships at the high school level.
 Please note that the term "state" as used on this page may refer to a state, territory, province, or any analogous subnational jurisdiction.
 Also note that for purposes of our contest, Northern California and Southern California will be treated as two completely distinct states at all levels of competition.

 How to qualify for the State Championship (for schools in the US)

 How to qualify for the US National Championship (for schools in the US)

 How to qualify for the National Championship (for schools outside the US)